lcausing/grade_tracker/README.md

 # Helpful Git Commands
+## check the status of your working directory
+git status
+## list remote branches
-git status # check the status of your working directory git branch -r # list remote branches git branch -a # list all branches (local and remote) git checkout <branch-name> # switch to a branch git checkout -b <new-branch-name> origin/<existing-remote-branch> # create and switch to a new branch from an existing remote branch git push --set-upstream origin <branch-name> # point your local branch to a remote branch
+git branch -r
+## list all branches (local and remote)
+git branch -a
+## switch to a branch
+git checkout <branch-name>
+## create and switch to a new branch from an existing remote branch
----
+git checkout -b <new-branch-name> origin/<existing-remote-branch>
+## point your local branch to a remote branch
+git push --set-upstream origin <branch-name>

 # General Docker Commands:
 ## to build and start all services in detached mode